 Jurassic Utah (1993) is a bone dry, shot-on-video lesson aired on local PBS stations in Utah.
 Norman Bosworth wrote and produced it, as well as releasing it on VHS himself.
 The first part is largely without any illustrations, no animation, just interiors of the Utah Museum of Natural History.
 The history of Utah’s early discoveries are covered well thanks to photos and ample Monsters of the Past: The Story of the Great Dinosaur silent footage, and we even get to see the scant traces of Marshosaurus and Utahraptor.
 Of course, you cannot visit Utah without covering Dinosaur National Monument, and here we hear from Dan Chure and fellow fossil preparators.
 The real saving grace of the hour is a visit to Stephen Czerkas’ studio where he is sculpting a Herrerasaurus amongst other beasts, with wife Sylvia Czerkas.

-One has to wonder why anyone without a decent budget would attempt to create a serious documentary about Mass Extinctions, of which the subject of dinosaurs figure prominently of course.
-Produced in 1993 but released by Simitar Entertainment to DVD in 1999.
-You’ll absolutely love it - if you like the cheapest animation and graphics possible.
 The New Explorers episode ‘Skeletons in the Sand’ was presented by Arts and Entertainment network and premiered Oct.
 19, 1994.
 In the early 90s, young explorers from the University of Chicago are led by Paul Sereno to discover new species in the Sahara Desert in Africa, where the last finds were made some 50 years before.
 The first obstacle is the government which denies them access to the desert, as their quest may be unsafe from bandits.
 Funds scheduled to arrive are held up due to an airline strike.
 Some of the team leave back to the U.S. Soon after Sereno calls it off, the government relents sending them an armed escort, and the funds arrive and despair turns into exhilaration as the group finds new species almost immediately, among them the bones of Afrovenator.